severell/severell/README.md

 ### Getting Started

-Next you can run `severell-cli create myapp` to create a new Maven project and then export it into your favorite IDE.
+Next you can run `severell-cli create myapp` to create a new Maven project and then import it into your favorite IDE as a maven project.
 I recommend IntelliJ since that is what I use.
 I have not tried it in Eclipse yet.

-After you have created your new app run `severell-cli load` to load all the commands from your project - ***This step will go away soon***

-Compile and run start your application.
+Compile and run your application.